top of page

 If you live in Ormond Beach and surrounding areas, you've likely considered getting a new roof for your older home.
 The insurance company may even have suggested this for your policy.
 But what if your shingles are still in good shape?
 Can you put a layer of shingles over shingles?

 Layers of asphalt shingles on your roof may seem like it might offer more protection, but does it?
 Choosing to layer shingles may cause more problems than it solves.
-Leaving the existing layer of shingles in place may offer short-term conveniences and save some money up front, but it often causes long-term headaches and expenses for the homeowner.
+Leaving the existing layer of shingles in place may offer short-term conveniences and save some money up front, but it often causes long-term headaches and expenses.

 • Before adding the new layer of shingles, inspecting the roof must be done to ensure it can support additional weight without compromising the roof decking.